X Prize Competition Could Make 'Tricorder' A Reality

-RATH: The X Prize Foundation launched the Qualcomm Tricorder X Prize competition in 2012, challenging teams of scientists all over the world to design an instrument able to capture vital signs and diagnose 15 diseases.
+RATH: The XPRIZE Foundation launched the Qualcomm Tricorder XPRIZE competition in 2012, challenging teams of scientists all over the world to design an instrument able to capture vital signs and diagnose 15 diseases.
 The finalists were announced this week.
-Grant Campany is a senior directory with the X Prize Foundation.
+Grant Campany is a senior director with the XPRIZE Foundation.

 GRANT CAMPANY: There's the need for a health system that really is responsive to the needs of the population.
 And a lot of these diseases and conditions that we're talking about result from many different variables - from the environment, your genetics and your own behavior.
 What we don't have is an effective means to measure all of these things and to take these data points simultaneously and over a period of time.
 And these devices will be engineered ultimately to do that.

 RATH: Over 300 teams initially registered to compete for the $10 million prize.
 Now it's down to 10.